Monotonicity of Fitness Landscapes and Mutation Rate Control

-\section{Evolutionary Optimisation of Mutation Rate Control Functions}
+\section{Evolutionary optimisation of mutation rate control functions}

 Analytical approaches cannot always be applied to derive optimal mutation rate control functions due to high problem complexity.
-Another approach is to use numerical optimisation or evolutionary techniques to obtain approximately optimal solutions.
-In this section, we introduce such an evolutionary technique that uses two genetic algorithms.
-The first, which we refer to as the Inner-GA, evolves sequences with the mutation rate controlled by some function that maps fitness to mutation rate.
-The second, which we refer to as the Meta-GA, evolves a population of such mutation rate control functions for better performance of the Inner-GA.
-In this section, we describe the details of these algorithms and report results of experiments.
-The Inner-GA can use any fitness function.
-First, we shall apply the techique to the case when fitness of an individual is its negative distance from a selected point in a Hamming space.
-Later we shall apply the technique to more general non-monotonic fitness landscapes.
+Moreover, when fitness is not equivalent to negative distance, the transition probabilities between fitness levels may be unknown, so that analytical solutions are impossible.
+Another approach is to use numerical optimisation to obtain approximately optimal solutions.
+In this section, we describe an evolutionary technique that uses two genetic algorithms.
+The first, which we refer to as the Inner-GA, evolves individual string with the mutation rate controlled by some function $\mu(y)$ that maps fitness value $y=f(\omega)$ of a string to its mutation rate $\mu\in[0,1]$.
+The second, which we refer to as the Meta-GA, evolves a population $\{\mu_1(y),\ldots,\mu_n(y)\}$ of such mutation rate control functions for better performance of the Inner-GAs.
+Note that the Inner-GA can use any fitness function.
+In this section, we shall apply the technique to the case when fitness is equivalent to negative distance from an optimum (a selected point in a Hamming space).
+The purpose of this exercise is to demonstrate that the functions $\mu(y)$ evolved by the Meta-GA have monotonic properties, similar to those possessed by the optimal mutation rate control function obtained analytically.
+Later we shall apply the technique to more general fitness landscapes.